 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-We’ll teach you how to use a VPN to watch out-of-market NFL games and share the best VPN providers for the task.
+Here’s how to use a VPN to watch out-of-market NFL games — and the best VPNs to get the job done.

 Bottom line

 - Download and install the VPN app on the device you use to watch football.
-For example, if you watch blackout games on your phone, you want to install a VPN on your iPhone or Android.
+For example, if you watch out-of-market games on your phone, you should install a VPN on your iPhone or Android device.
+If you're using a SmartTV, you can even install a VPN on your router.

-- Log in to your VPN and connect to a server in the U.S. If you're itching to watch a specific game, choose a server outside the team's home market to skip the blackout.
+- Log in to your VPN and connect to a server in a different state where the game is being broadcast.
+This is mostly the team's home market.

 - Enjoy the game!